-NCSU’s HyPerTool labels Effluent as “Drainage” and also partitions the ET&I into “ET” and “Exfiltration”.
+Where using an SCM designed to 100% of the Water Quality Volume, the SNAPv4 Tool will automatically include the above proportions of total annual runoff volume, treated volume, and ET&I volume.
+Where using an over- or undersized SCM, NCSU’s HyPerTool provides the proportions that the user enters into the SNAPv4 Tool.
+Note that NCSU’s HyPerTool labels Effluent as “Drainage” and also partitions the ET&I into “ET” and “Exfiltration”; these latter two divisions need to be added together for use in SNAP.
 The percentage of total annual runoff treated and the partitioning of treated runoff between ET&I and Effluent should be done through the use of NCSU’s HyPerTool as well.

 Minimum Design Criteria and Design Alternatives

+Minimum Design Criteria for Bioretention Cells can be found in Rule 15A NCAC 02H .1052.

+Design guidance for Bioretention Cells can be found in Chapter C-2 of the Stormwater Design Manual: https://deq.nc.gov/about/divisions/energy-mineral-and-land-resources/stormwater/stormwater-program/stormwater-design

-The three design variants listed below are options provided in the Bioretention HyPerTool.
-If a designer wishes to use one of the following design variants, the effect on Treated Runoff fates should be estimated using the Bioretention HyPerTool.
+The three design alternatives listed below are options provided in the Bioretention HyPerTool.
+If a designer wishes to use one of the following design alternatives, the effect on Treated Runoff fates should be estimated using the Bioretention HyPerTool.